fritzsedlazeck/Sniffles/README.md

 ### A. General (all Modes)
 * To output deletion (DEL SV) sequences, the reference genome (.fasta) must be specified using e.g. `--reference reference.fasta`.
 * Sniffles2 supports optionally specifying tandem repeat region annotations (.bed), which can improve calling in these regions `--tandem-repeats annotations.bed`.
-Sniffles2 tandem repeat annotations are compatible with those from pbsv, which for human references can be downloaded at their [GitHub repository](https://github.com/PacificBiosciences/pbsv/blob/master/annotations/).
+Sniffles2 compatible tandem repeat annotations for human references can be found in the [annotations/ folder](https://github.com/fritzsedlazeck/Sniffles/tree/master/src/annotations).
 * Sniffles2 is fully parallelized and uses 4 threads by default.
 This value can be adapted using e.g. `--threads 4` as option.
 Memory requirements will increase with the number of threads used.
 * To output read names in SNF and VCF files, the `--output-rnames` option is required.